 Garota de Ipanema, Dindi, Falando de Amor, Samba de uma nota sò… Every his composition is a masterpiece.
 It touches cords of heart and fills mind with lightness and joy.
 His music is like silk.
 It pleases the ear with smooth passages.
 It’s like a glass of grand cru vine.
 It tickles imagination and excites your soul.
 Jobim’s performances make something inside realize that what you hear is authentic, unique, real.

 In a way great Maitre of bossa nova’s passages have something in common with French Baroque music of the 17th century.
 Look at Jean-Baptiste Lully’s portrait.
-There is some resemblance between him and Tom Jobim, isn’t there?
+There is strong resemblance between him and Tom Jobim, isn’t there?
 The same happens with music.
 Some Lully’s compositions have similar structure.
 They remind Jobim’s bossa nova or otherwise.
-Listen to these compositions below (better simultaneously) and you will understand what I mean.
+Listen to their compositions and you will understand what I mean.

 Their music is awesome.
 They are two great composers who keep understanding how musical masterpieces are made through the centuries…Or, maybe Lully and Antonio-Carlos Jobim are the same soul which helps us hear divine tunes?
 Let it stay an open question.
 Their genius is obvious.
 Jean-Baptiste Lully was lighting the Sun-King’s period.
-Tom Jobim, though he is no more in our sinful world, goes on shining our time with his enchanted compositions.
+Tom Jobim, though he is no more in our sinful world, goes on shining our time with swing enchanted tunes of Bossa Nova.
 They are two mysterious composers, two talents.
-They represent two far music currents which are amazingly close as well.
+They represent two far music currents but they are amazingly close.
 Just close your eyes, play a track and enjoy.